 e.
-Highway Modifications - In both the Province of Ontario and the State of New York provincial and state highways, and other roads, will be relocated in those portions subject to flooding, and reconstructed to standards at least equal to those now in existence.
+Highway Modifications - In both the State of New York and the Province of Ontario provincial and state highways, and other roads, will be relocated in those portions subject to flooding, and reconstructed to standards at least equal to those now in existence.

 f.
-Railway Modifications - Such railway relocations as may be required as a result of the works herein described will be made in the Province of Ontario and the State of New York to standards at least equal to those now in existence.
+Railway Modifications - Such railway relocations as may be required as a result of the works herein described will be made in the State of New York and the Province of Ontario to standards at least equal to those now in existence.

 g.
-Navigation Facilities - Provision will be made for the continuance of 14-foot navigation throughout the International Rapids Section during the construction period.
+Navigation Facilities - Provision will be made for the continuance of fourteen-foot navigation throughout the International Rapids Section, during the construction period.

 h.
-Flooded Areas - Lands and buildings in both the Province of Ontario and the State of New York will be acquired or rehabilitated as required.
+Flooded Areas - Lands and buildings in both the State of New York and in the Province of Ontario will be acquired or rehabilitated as required.
 Inundated wooded areas will be cleared.

-9. (a) The entity to be designated by Canada to construct the proposed facilities, shall submit to Canada for approval, prior to and during the progress of construction of the works, all detailed plans of the works, or of parts thereof, or such of these plans as Canada may require and such programs of construction as Canada may require, and before proceeding with the works shall obtain Canada's approval thereof in writing, and such entity, before making any change in the site or in the general or detailed plans which have been so approved, or in the works constructed or under construction in pursuance thereof, shall submit to Canada for approval, all plans of such proposed changes, or such of these plans as Canada may require, and before proceeding with the changes shall obtain Canada's approval thereof in writing.
-(It is understood that Canada's approval, as provided for above, will not be unreasonably withheld or delayed.)
+9. a.
+The entity to be designated by the United States to construct the proposed facilities shall submit to the United States for approval, prior to and during the progress of construction of the works, all detailed plans of the works, or of parts thereof, or such of these plans as the United States may require and such programs of construction as the United States may require, and before proceeding with the works shall obtain the approval of the United States thereof in writing, and, such entity before making any change in the site or in the general or detailed plans which have been so approved, or in the works constructed or under construction in pursuance thereof, shall submit to the United States for approval, all plans of such proposed changes, or such of these plans as the United States may require, and before proceeding with the changes shall obtain the approval of the United States thereof in writing.
+(It is understood that the approval of the United States, as provided for above, will not be unreasonably withheld or delayed.)

-(b) The applicant requests the approval of the International Joint Commission for the establishment by the two

-Governments of a Joint Board of Engineers, consisting of an equal number of representatives of Canada and the United States to be designated by the respective Governments, for the purpose of reviewing, supervising and co-ordinating the plans, specifications and construction of the works specified above.
+b.
+The Applicant requests the approval of the International Joint Commission for the establishment by the two Governments of a joint engineering board consisting of an equal number of representatives of the United States and Canada, to be designated by the respective Governments for the purpose of reviewing, supervising, and coordinating the plans, specifications, and construction of the works specified above.

-10. The works shall be designed, constructed, operated and maintained according to the following conditions:
+10. The works shall be designed, constructed, operated, and maintained according to the following conditions:

-(a) All main features of the project described herein shall be so planned, located, constructed and operated as to be adaptable to the improvement of the International Rapids Section of the St. Lawrence River for navigation purposes, to the aid and benefit of commerce and navigation, and to the preservation of the rights and interests of Canada and the United States in the waters of the International Rapids Section of the St. Lawrence River under the Boundary Waters Treaty of 1909.
-The works shall be operated and maintained in conformity with the requirements of the prior rights and interests of navigation on the St. Lawrence River and in such a manner as to protect the rights and interests of others engaged in the development of power in the River below the International Rapids Section.
-The maintenance and operation of the works on the Canadian side of the International Boundary shall be subject to the supervision of Canada.
+a.
+All main features of the project described herein shall be so planned, located, constructed, and operated as to be adaptable to the improvement of the International Rapids Section of the St. Lawrence River for navigation purposes, to the aid and benefit of commerce and navigation, and to the preservation of the rights and interests of the United States and Canada in the waters of the International Rapids Section of the St. Lawrence River under the Boundary Waters Treaty of 1909.
+The works shall be operated and maintained in conformity with the requirements of the prior rights and interests of navigation on the St. Lawrence River and in such a manner as to protect the rights and interests of others engaged in the development of power in the river below the International Rapids Section.
+The maintenance and operation of the works on the United States side of the International Boundary shall be subject to the supervision of the United States.